netgainsystems/docs/content/modules/aiops/_index.md

 weight: 10
 ---

-AI and machine learning technologies are used for monitoring and anomaly detection within the network management platform.
-It is applied through machine learning jobs to identify and alert unusual or abnormal conditions in the system metrics.
+# AIOps with NetGain

+NetGain leverages advanced AI and machine learning technologies to revolutionize network management through intelligent monitoring and proactive anomaly detection.
+Our platform employs sophisticated machine learning algorithms to continuously analyze system metrics, enabling the identification of unusual or abnormal conditions before they escalate into critical issues.
+This AI-driven approach ensures that your IT infrastructure remains resilient, with real-time alerts and insights that keep you one step ahead.

-# Anomaly Detection
+# Intelligent Anomaly Detection

-It involves identifying data points and patterns that deviate from the norm within a dataset.
+NetGain’s Anomaly Detection capabilities are designed to pinpoint patterns and data points that deviate from expected norms within your datasets.
+By applying machine learning models tailored to your unique environment, we can detect subtle anomalies that might otherwise go unnoticed, providing you with actionable insights to address potential issues early.

-# Outlier Detection
+# Precise Outlier Detection

-It involves identifying data points that are significantly different from the rest of the data.
+With NetGain’s Outlier Detection, we go beyond traditional monitoring to identify data points that are significantly different from the rest of the dataset.
+These outliers, which could indicate potential threats or irregularities, are flagged by our system, allowing you to take swift action to mitigate risks and ensure optimal performance across your network.

 # Same steps apply for both Anomaly and Outlier Detection.